hamburg-js/proposals/README.md

 ## Proposals

-Please [open an issue](https://github.com/hamburg-js/proposals/issues/new?template=feature-talk.md) in this repository.
+If you want to give a feature talk (length: 20 minutes), please [click here](https://github.com/hamburg-js/proposals/issues/new?template=feature-talk.md) to open an issue.\
+If you want to give a lightning talk (length: 5 minutes or less), please [click here](https://github.com/hamburg-js/proposals/issues/new?template=lightning-talk.md) to open an issue.

 In that issue, we ask you to outline the topic of your talk and to pick a couple of possible dates.
-Oh, and please let us know if you have already given it before.
+In case of a feature talk please let us know if you have already given it before.

 ## Upcoming Meetups